Quick Introduction to Deep Learning

 • Weights & Biases

-By the end: You’ll understand how state-of-the-art models predict gene expression from DNA sequence
+By the end: You’ll understand how state-of-the-art models predict gene expression from DNA sequence and apply DL to microbiome and other areas.

 What Can Deep Learning Do in Genomics?